Understanding, revealing, and protecting the past

 The National Museum of Afghanistan (NMA)—the most important repository of cultural heritage in that country—was devastated by the Afghan civil war (1989–95).
 During the subsequent period of Taliban rule, Taliban forces entered the National Museum in March 2001 and smashed hundreds of priceless sculptures and figurines.
 An estimated 70 percent of the National Museum’s holdings were either looted or destroyed, and 90 percent of its artifact registration records were burned.

 The National Museum of Afghanistan-Oriental Institute (NMA-OI) Partnership has developed a bilingual Dari-English database to accommodate the first full inventory of the National Museum’s collection.
 The records include both objects held in the National Museum and the highest value objects stored in the vaults of the Presidential Palace.
-The inventory continues to grow as the museum accessions new objects—most notably from the ongoing rescue excavations by the Afghan Institute of Archaeology at the ancient city of Mes Aynak in Logar province.
+The inventory continues to grow as the museum accessions new objects—most notably from the ongoing rescue excavations at the ancient city of Mes Aynak in Logar province.
 In addition, the NMA-OI Partnership has helped with condition assessment and rehousing of the National Museum’s objects and is training its staff in conservation and restoration, database management, and artifact curation.

 Restoring Early Buddhist sculptures from Hadda